Passer au contenu

 Students in the Honours program can replace up to four optional courses at the Bachelor level with graduate-level courses (including D.E.S.S. and Master level).
 However, enrolment in the Honours program is restricted to students who have, after the second year of study, maintained an average GPA of at least 3.7 (A-).

-Participated in a summer school session abroad and have earned six (6) credits that are recognized by the Faculty, as well as a minimum of nine (9) credits recognized by the faculty as having international relevance.
+• participate in a summer school abroad and successfully complete 3 credits recognized by the Faculty, and subsequently complete a minimum of 9 credits recognized by the Faculty authorities as having an international focus (Block 70E).

 Practical Activities & Clinics